-CJPME Factsheet No. 228, published July 2022: The following factsheet provides an overview as to why the International Criminal Court (ICC) launched an investigation of war crimes in the occupied Palestinian territories.
-It introduces and explains what the ICC is.
-Furthermore, it gives answers to the different questions that are prompted when the topic is discussed, such as whether the ICC has proper jurisdiction to investigate the OPT, if Palestine and Israel support the investigation, and what Canada’s position on the investigation is.
+CJPME Factsheet No. 228, published July 2022: This factsheet provides an overview of the International Criminal Court (ICC)'s investigation of war crimes in the occupied Palestinian territories.
+It explains why the ICC decided to open an investigation, why it has proper jurisdiction in Palestine, and why an investigation is necessary.

 On March 3, 2021, the International Criminal Court (ICC) launched an investigation into alleged war crimes committed by Israeli or Palestinian forces in the occupied Palestinian territories (OPT, including the West Bank, East Jerusalem, and Gaza) since June 13, 2014.